-Sr. Preceding Financial Year Amount transferred to Unspent CSR Amount spent in the reporting Amount transferred to any fund specified under Schedule VII as per section 135(6), if any Amount remaining to be spent in No. Account under section 135 (6) (₹ in lakhs) Financial Year (₹ In lakhs) Name of the Fund Amount (₹ In lakhs) Date of transfer succeeding financial years (₹ In lakhs)
+Sr. No. Preceding Financial Year ial Account under Amount spent in the reporting Financial Year (₹ In lakhs) specified ransferred to under Sched ection 135(6), Amount remaining to be spent in Name of the Fund Amount (₹ In lakhs) Date of transfer